Jay14512/form-lib-v2-refactored/README.md

-# Form Library (PHP OOP Practice)
+# Form Library (v2 - Refactored)

-A small PHP-based project created to practice **object-oriented programming**, **dynamic form generation**, and **basic form validation**.

-Module: PHP
+A refactored version of the Form Library project with a stronger focus on **separation of concerns** and **clean architecture**.

-Goal: Understanding OOP, inheritance & form validation
+Goal: Improving structure & maintainability
 Status: ✅ Completed
-Version: 1.0
+Version: 2.0
 Tech: PHP 8+, Composer, Bootstrap 5

 ---

-## 📌 Project Overview
+## 📌 Overview

+This version builds on the original Form Library project and improves the overall structure by clearly separating:

+- configuration
+- form creation logic
+- validation logic
+- presentation (HTML output)

-The goal of this project was to build a dynamic HTML form using **pure PHP**, without frameworks.
+The goal of this refactor was not to add new features, but to make the codebase **cleaner, more readable, and easier to maintain**.

-All form fields are defined in a configuration array and instantiated dynamically using object-oriented principles.
-Each form element is responsible for rendering itself, while validation logic is handled separately.

-The project focuses on clean structure, reusability, and separation of concerns.

 ---

-## ✨ Features
+## 🧱 Refactored Structure

+├─ config/
-- Dynamic form generation via configuration array
+│ └─ form.php → form configuration

-- Object-oriented form elements
-- Individual render logic per input type
-- Separate validation logic
-- Clean and readable code structure
+├─ app/
+│ ├─ FormFactory.php  → form creation logic
+│ └─ FormLib/  → form element classes & validation

+├─ templates/
+│ └─ errors.php → error output template

+├─ public/
+│ └─ index.php → application entry point

 ---

-## 🧱 Implemented Form Elements

-- Input (base class)
-- Textarea
-- Select
-- Checkbox
-- Radiobutton
-- Submit

-Each element extends a base input class and implements its own `render()` method.
+## ✨ Key Improvements

+- Form configuration moved to a dedicated config file
+- Switch / factory logic extracted into a `FormFactory` class
+- Error output separated into a template file
+- `index.php` reduced to orchestration only
+- Clear separation between logic and presentation

 ---

-## ✅ Validation

-Validation is handled by a dedicated `Validation` class.

-Implemented checks:
-- Required fields
-- Email format validation
-- Required checkbox validation
-- Error collection in an array

-Validation logic is fully separated from rendering logic.

----

 ## 🧠 What I Learned

-- Applying OOP concepts in PHP
+- Applying separation of concerns in PHP
-- Working with inheritance and constructors
-- Building dynamic forms from configuration data
-- Separating logic, structure, and presentation
-- Implementing basic validation without frameworks
+- Refactoring existing code without changing functionality
+- Using factories to decouple object creation
+- Structuring small PHP projects in a more scalable way
-- Writing cleaner and more maintainable PHP code
+- Writing cleaner, more maintainable backend code

-This project helped me better understand how backend logic can be structured in a scalable and reusable way.
+This refactored version demonstrates how an existing solution can be improved through better structure and architectural decisions.